 At Muir Wood, we believe that family involvement is essential for success in treatment.
 Between the individual family therapy, weekly phone consultations with licensed therapists, and the comprehensive, weekly Saturday Family Program, parents are on average involved in treatment at Muir Wood 6–10 hours each week.

 Individual family therapy sessions are scheduled each week with the clinical director at Muir Wood.
 Because we treat only 10 teens at any one time at Muir Wood, our clinical director is often able to make accommodations in her schedule to ensure that individual family therapy can be conducted in person on campus.
 However, if this is not possible, our clinical director facilitates individual family therapy via Skype sessions with the use of a large monitor in her office.
 Often, Skype sessions are more effective, as teens feel safe to disclose sensitive underlying issues without their parents present in the same room.
 With this said, it is mandatory that the individual family therapies happen either in person on campus or via Skype each week as they are a core component of the treatment program at Muir Wood.

-Additionally, every week Muir Wood conducts a Saturday Family Program on campus.
+Additionally, every week Muir Wood conducts a Saturday Family Program on campus (Please note: For purposes of COVID safety, the Saturday Family Program is temporarily transitioned to virtual visits scheduled throughout the week.).
 This weekly Family Program is divided into two distinct sessions.
 In the morning session, families work with a variety of nationally-respected adolescent treatment experts who work with Muir Wood as guest lecturers.
 These lecturers include esteemed physicians and board-certified addiction treatment specialists, psychologists, therapist, educators, and authors.
 Topics range from co-dependency and attachment, the disease concept and neurobiology of addiction, conflict resolution and effective communication techniques, effective parenting, relapse prevention and preparedness, understanding 12-Step recovery, family reunification, and helping teens make the right choices: substance abuse strategies for families.

 Meet Our Saturday Family Program Guest Lecturers